 - Meet household income (i.e. income from all members of your household) requirements.
 See Income Eligibility below.

 - Live in a home located in the 606 Bloomingdale Trail grant target area bounded by Dickens Avenue on the north, Le Moyne Street on the south, Rockwell Street on the east, and Harding Avenue on the west.
-Please input your address in the eligibility tool to confirm you live in the 606 Bloomingdale Trail target area.
+The 606 Bloomingdale Trail NIP program is now closed.
+Applications were due Oct 15, 2018.

 - Must not have any unpaid City of Chicago parking tickets or other City debt (e.g. water bills)